lexbor/docs/source/examples/html/document_parse.md

 # HTML Document Parsing Example

-This article explains an example of parsing an HTML document using the Lexbor library.
+This article explains an example of parsing an HTML document using the `lexbor` library.
 The purpose of this example, located in the source file [lexbor/html/document_parse.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/document_parse.c), is to illustrate the steps necessary to create an HTML document, parse a string